-Collaborative efforts surrounding gun control are mandatory in the consideration of rights to bear arms, and also doing something about the aggressive need to protect the public from public shootings.
-To say, lets get rid of guns does as much good as prohibition steered American culture in the way it predicted.
+Collaborative efforts surrounding gun control are mandatory in the consideration of rights to bear arms.
+We must try and do something about the desperate need to protect the public from public shootings.
 To cling to laws that only protect private life and not public life, and after so many public casualties is highly controversial.
-We don’t want to be counter productive to a community strong nation by being bias.
+We don’t want to be counterproductive to a community strong nation by being bias.

-Finding middle ground to relate to one another, understand each other’s reasoning will help bring tensions down and allow a more substantial conversation.
-We can adhere to the Second Amendment, and also create laws that help prevent weapons of war getting into reckless hands.
-Implementing strategies that help educate and prevent violence are tools that can help public accountability.
+Finding a middle ground to relate to one another while understanding each other’s reasoning will help bring tensions down and allow a more substantial conversation.
+We can adhere to the Second Amendment, and also create laws that help prevent weapons of war getting into reckless hands by implementing strategies that help educate and prevent violence.
+There are regulations that can help public accountability.

-Continuing to educate and build healthy environments is a focal point where genuine concerns about gun control don’t go underestimated.
-No more are guns to blame for mass shootings than Hollywood, or gaming, or TV or the internet, but guns are something tangible.
-We sadly lower the virtue of our rights to bear arms if we show no restraint and accountability to their public presents, no matter the cost to the industry.
-It is an industry that needs to be held more accountable because they hold life in their hands.
+Continuing to educate and build healthy environments where genuine gun control concerns don’t go unacted upon.
+No more are actual guns to blame for mass shootings than is Hollywood per say, or gaming, or TV or the internet, but guns are something tangible that inflict death when used, because of this, the stakes are higher, as they should be.
+We lower the virtue in “our rights to bear arms.” if we show no agreement for legislation, regulation, and accountability to the public.